kumarrameg/fhir-ramkumar/README.md

 Refer to the API documentation [https://chat.openai.com/docs/api.md] for detailed information on using the API endpoints and data structures.

+With this prototype, you have basic CRUD operations for patients, encounters, and observations:

+### User create & Authentication:

+- `POST /api/user/create/` - Create a new user
+- `GET /api/user/me/` - Get the current user's details
+- `PUT /api/user/me/` - Update the current user's details
+- `PATCH /api/user/me/` - Partially update the current user's details
+- `POST /api/user/token/` - Generate an authentication token for the user

+#### Login:
+Once the token is generated, you can authenticate using Swagger:
+1. Click the "Authorize" button
+2. Choose the last option "tokenAuth" (apiKey)
+3. Paste your token in the format `Token **************`

+### Patients:

+- `GET /patients/` - Get a list of all patients
+- `POST /patients/` - Create a new patient
+- `GET /patients/{id}/` - Get details of a specific patient
+- `PUT /patients/{id}/` - Update details of a specific patient
+- `DELETE /patients/{id}/` - Delete a specific patient

+### Encounters:

+- `GET /encounters/` - Get a list of all encounters
+- `POST /encounters/` - Create a new encounter
+- `GET /encounters/{id}/` - Get details of a specific encounter
+- `PUT /encounters/{id}/` - Update details of a specific encounter
+- `DELETE /encounters/{id}/` - Delete a specific encounter

+### Observations:

+- `GET /observations/` - Get a list of all observations
+- `POST /observations/` - Create a new observation
+- `GET /observations/{id}/` - Get details of a specific observation
+- `PUT /observations/{id}/` - Update details of a specific observation
+- `DELETE /observations/{id}/` - Delete a specific observation

 ## Docker

 The project utilizes Docker for containerization.
 Follow these steps to run the project using Docker: